Secure pseudorandom bit generators and point sets with low star-discrepancy: Secure pseudorandom bit generators and point sets in the unit cube

 This section provides the basic notation that we will employ through the paper.
 A \emph{binary word} is a string of \emph{bits}, i.e. of zeros and ones.
 The set with binary words of length $n$ is denoted by $\{0,1\}^n$.
 A uniformly distributed random variable on $\{0,1\}^n$ is denoted by $U_n$.
 We remark that the index $n$ always refers to the length of the binary words.

 \begin{definition}\rm Let $m,n \in \NN$, where usually $n$ is much smaller than $m$.
-A \emph{pseudorandom bit generator} is a function $f:\{0,1\}^n\rightarrow \{0,1\}^m$, which can be evaluated in polynomial time.
+A \emph{pseudorandom bit generator} is a function $f:\{0,1\}^n\rightarrow \{0,1\}^m$, which can be evaluated efficiently.
+Modern implementations can generate up to 113.5 Gigabits per seconds of random bits \cite{Farod}.

 The {\it seed} or input of a pseudorandom bit generator is a binary word of length $n$.
 It is assumed that the seed is based on true random information.
 The output is a pseudorandom bit sequence of length $m$. \end{definition}

 To define a secure pseudorandom bit generator, we use the notion of a $(T,\varepsilon)$-distinguisher (see \cite{farashahi2007efficient}).

 \begin{definition}\rm Let $T \in \NN$ and $\varepsilon>0$.
 A \emph{$(T,\varepsilon)$-distinguisher} for a pseudorandom bit generator $f$ is any probabilistic algorithm $\cD$ whose input are binary words of length $m$ and which returns, after at most $T$ time units, a value of 0 or 1 such that